lancejchen/driving_behavior_cloning/README.md

 * cuDNN

 ## How to run
+* Run the simulator from above link.
+After a new GUI window opens, choose Screen resolution to be 640 X 480 and Fastest for the Graphics Quality, click OK.
+In next window, click on 'AUTONOMOUS MODE'.
 * Download the repository.
 * Run: *python drive.py model.json*
     * Once the simulator opens, choose autonomous mode for self-driving, or train mode if you want to play around and